 To support supply chain professionals working in humanitarian settings, we conduct webinars and technical discussions on various supply chain topics, including quantification of health commodities in emergency settings, quality assurance, and prepositioning of health commodities.
 Anyone can join these webinars or view the recordings available on JSI's YouTube channel.

 We work with partners to highlight important supply chain practices that help to ensure the availability of medicines and other health supplies during emergencies.
-In a series of case studies, we look at tools and practices implemented by humanitarian partners:
+In a series of learning briefs, we look at tools and practices implemented by humanitarian partners.
+Some of the briefs are also available in Arabic, French, and Spanish.
+See a complete listing here.

 Supply Chain Management Tools and Guidance

-To help disaster relief staff better manage health supplies in emergency situations, JSI published an addendum to its Supply Chain Management Handbook.
+To help first responders better manage health supplies in emergency situations, JSI published an addendum to its Supply Chain Management Handbook.
 The addendum provides an overview of healthcare supply chain management in the humanitarian response context with proven practices that help bridge the transition from relief to development.
-The addendum is available in English, Spanish, French, and Russian, and we will publish other translations during the coming year.
+The addendum is available in Arabic, English, French, Spanish, and Russian.

 We maintain lists of tools frequently used by supply chain managers, add new entries as they become available.
 The lists are available in the HCL library.